-Liepaja Naval Port
+Liepāja Naval Port

 Liepāja Military Port – Karosta – occupies approximately one third of the total area of the city.
 It is a unique site not only in the history and architecture of Latvia, but of the whole world.

-It is a part of Liepāja City which at the end of the 19th century developed as an independent urban environment for the base of the Russian Imperial Navy.
+During the Soviet period, the Military Port was a closed territory, inaccessible even to the civilians of Liepāja.
 Liepāja Military Port, which covers approximately one third of the total area of the city in its northern part, is a miraculous, paradoxical and unique place not only in the history and architecture of Latvia, but the whole world.

 The environment here is a singular reflection of the interaction between Russian military elegance and Soviet militarism.